nemutage/simpleDSU/README.md

 # simpleDSU

 simple Dynamic Software Updating can update the program without exiting it.
-It is implemented to work on Ubuntu 16.04 (64bit) without using external libraries.
+This is implemented to work on Ubuntu 16.04 (64bit) without using external libraries.

 ## Usage